 - Employing humor and unique, creative resistance methods

 - Leveraging social media tools (smart mobs, hashtag activism, etc.)

 - Extracting historical lessons from the strategies, tactics and methods of nonviolence 1.0 and 2.0 to see how can they guide us going forward

-This blog is not about pacifism.
+This blog is not about philosophical pacifism.
 When disagreements arise there is clearly a role for love, peacemaking, conciliation and negotiation.
-But at some point those things may not be enough.
-Conflict is necessary and inevitable.
+But at some point, those things may not be enough.
+Conflict is inevitable and sometimes necessary.
 The question we will explore is how to increase the effectiveness of that conflict using nonviolent strategies that minimize the damage to people and society.